Language proficiency is the ability to use a language spontaneously for real-world purposes.

 How long will it take me to become as proficient as I would like?

 The time that it will take to reach a given level of proficiency depends on a lot of factors, including:

-- the language that you are studying: if your first or native language is English, for example, it will most likely take longer for you to reach a given level of proficiency in Arabic than in French
+- For example, if your first or native language is English, it will most likely take longer for you to reach a given level of proficiency in Arabic than in French.

-- the amount of time and effort that you devote to learning and using the language, in and out of class and on study abroad
+- The amount of time and effort you devote to learning and using the language

-- your current level of proficiency: it takes longer to move from Intermediate to Advanced than it does to move Novice to Intermediate
+- It takes longer to move from Intermediate to Advanced than it does to move Novice to Intermediate.

 How do I find out my proficiency level in the language I am studying?